nicolevanderhoeven/blog/content/blog/20260430-k6-community-call-secrets-and-ai-script-authoring.md

 - Same script works across dev/staging/prod by just swapping which secrets are scoped to which environment
 - Works with k6 OSS locally too — your local runs can pull cloud-managed secrets when you want them

-Facundo demoed the full flow: creating a secret in the Grafana Cloud UI (name, description, labels — up to 10 per secret, all write-only), and using it in a script with one line.
+Facundo Batista demoed the full flow: creating a secret in the Grafana Cloud UI (name, description, labels — up to 10 per secret, all write-only), and using it in a script with one line.
 There's also an API for programmatic management.

 ### 🤖 Grafana Assistant k6 script authoring mode (Vicente)